pciongoli/pc-README-generator/README.md

 [How to create a Professional README](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)

 ##Installation
 * In order to run this app you must first clone the repository from github.
-Once you have downloaded the file you can initiate the app by running node index.js in the terminal.
+Once you have downloaded the file navigate into the Develop folder of the file in your terminal.
+* You can initiate the app by running node index.js in the terminal.
 * Once you run the app the user will be prompted with a series of questions.
 * After answering each question your professional README.md will be generated.